jcng75/lab/kubernetes/notes/index.md

     - Pods are NOT just the container.
 Each pod is an operating envrionment that has the ability to run one or more containers.
 - Each node contains a kubelet that communicates with the control plane to provide health information on pod information
     - Additionally, they also contain a kube-proxy that allows them into maintain network rules on each node
+- When working with containers in YAML files, there is a distinguishable difference between `command` and `args`
+    - command acts as the entrypoint for the command to run (i.e ["/bin/sh", "-c"])
+    - args supplies arguments to the command being run
+    - The reason the "-c" in the example needs to be there is because it is not an argument, it is an option
+    - If "-c" was specific inside the args field, it may be interpretted as a file instead

 ## Networking
 - Each pod gets its own IP address